finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

 <a name="listInstruments"></a>
 # **listInstruments**
-> ResourceListOfInstrument listInstruments(asAt, sortBy, start, limit, filter)
+> ResourceListOfInstrument listInstruments(asAt, effectiveAt, sortBy, start, limit, filter, instrumentPropertyKeys)

 Get all of the currently mastered instruments in LUSID